Aiden-ytarame/PAMultiplayer/README.md

 ### Settings

 The mod adds a few Multiplayer specific settings you should check out in the in-game settings menu.
+A few settins that you should note are:
 * Player Hit SFX - Changes which players triggers the hit sound.
-Default is All Players.
 * Player Hit Warp SFX - Changes which players triggers the warp effect on the song when a player is hit.
-Default is Local Player Only.
 * Transparent Nanos - Makes every player other than yourself transparent to make it easier to see yourself.

 ### Update Popup